-- Improved water for domestic use, sanitation and hygiene.
-Due consideration will be given to implementation of Menstrual Hygiene Management in the community
+- Water, Sanitation and Hygiene

 - Reforestation and environmental renewal

 - Health

 - Value chain marketing and processing

 Duplication of the Project

 The living conditions in many parts of Luwero are not very much better than the conditions in Lukaaka.
 Lessons learned from this project will be used to assess how the project could be improved and duplicated.
 The main driver of this project is water for production and the desired outcome is a transformed community.
 This will be achieved through demonstrating modern farming methods hinged on smallholder irrigation as opposed to rained agriculture.
 The demonstration gardens will be established on the twenty acres.
 The ultimate goal is to transfer the knowledge and skill from the demonstration farms to other farmers in the neighbouring communities.
 Rain water harvest and storage will be evaluated and considered where access to a dam is not possible so that communities across the entire district establish farms powered by irrigation and get to achieve the financial liberation that this project aims to achieve in Lukaaka.